deepaktwr/ImageFilter/README.md

 # ImageFilter

-Images has been filtered using shaders of opengl, multiple shaders has been present as a part of simple demos too.
+Images has been filtered using shaders of opengl 3.0, multiple shaders has been present as a part of simple demos too.

 # Technical Requirements